xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 #### Configuring the Output Stage for InfluxDB

-To push the data to influxdb, we need a "metrics" output stage in Pipeline.
+To push the data to InfluxDB, we need a "metrics" output stage in Pipeline.
 The default pipeline.conf file comes with an example metrics stage section called ```[mymetrics]```.
 Taking out the comments, the important lines are as follows:

 {% capture "output" %}
 ```
 [mymetrics]
 stage = xport_output